Cai-Lab-at-University-of-Michigan/portal_wiki/docs/index.md

 # RE-JOIN Portal User Guide

-Welcome to the RE-JOIN Imaging & Annotation Platform.
+Welcome to Our RE-JOIN Portal!
 This guide walks you through account setup, data upload, visualization, ROI extraction, and AI-assisted annotation workflows.

 ---